invoice_logo.png

 Whether a label says “waterproof” or “water-resistant,” it’s the accompanying number that matters.
 For example, if a jacket is rated as “10,000mm waterproof,” this means it can resist water pressure up to 10,000mm.
 Higher numbers mean better protection from water, just like the SPF rating on sunscreen.

-• 5,000mm: Suitable for light rain or dry snow for short periods.
+• 5,000mm: Suitable only for very light rain or dry snow for very short periods.

 Key Points to Remember